Listen to this article here

 Franklin’s tweet also ignores the fact that addressing the root causes of community violence is one of the Terence Crutcher Foundation’s leading initiatives.

 Dr. Tiffany Crutcher founded the organization following the public Tulsa Police lynching of her brother, Terence, by bullets from former TPD officer Betty Shelby.
-Despite the fact that Shelby was rewarded with a new job in law enforcement one county over for murdering a civilian, I haven’t seen Dr. Crutcher go on Twitter to denigrate all police officers.
+Despite the fact that Shelby was rewarded with a new job in law enforcement one county over for murdering a civilian, we haven’t seen Dr. Crutcher go on Twitter to denigrate all police officers.
 What she and other “protesters” have done is use community organizing to push for systemic solutions.

 “The Terence Crutcher Foundation will partner with community organizations, churches, businesses, and city officials to combat gun violence and crime in our most vulnerable neighborhoods through prayer, mentorship, and community policing efforts.
 Our goal is to promote unity and address the root causes of crime and violence versus the symptoms, encouraging a more proactive approach rather than a reactive one,” according to their website.